Trusting in God, we want to be people who scatter:

 Highlands partners with community ministries and organizations like Capilano Community Services, the First United Church Community Ministry, WISH–for street involved sex trade workers, Camp Fircom, Shelter to Home and Saturday Lunches.
 These partnerships can range from simple financial support to full sponsorship of the ministry.
 A small group meets monthly to assess needs, strategize on social change, and allocate funds.

-First United Church Community Ministry - Avent week two.
+First United Church Community Ministry